-It is very important that your doctor check your progress at regular visits, especially for the first few days you take tapentadol.
-This is necessary to allow dose adjustments and to check for any unwanted effects.
+It is very important that your doctor check your progress at regular visits, especially within the first 24 to 72 hours of treatment.
+This will allow your doctor to see if the medicine is working properly and to decide if you should continue to take it.
+Blood and urine tests may be needed to check for any unwanted effects.

-Do not use this medicine if you have used an MAO inhibitor (MAOI) such as isocarboxazid, phenelzine, selegiline, tranylcypromine, Eldepryl®, Marplan®, Nardil®, or Parnate® within the past 14 days.
+Do not use this medicine if you are using or have used an MAO inhibitor (MAOI) s(eg, isocarboxazid [Marplan®], linezolid [Zyvox®], phenelzine [Nardil®], selegiline [Eldepryl®], tranylcypromine [Parnate®]) within the past 14 days.

 This medicine will add to the effects of alcohol and other CNS depressants (medicines that can make you drowsy or less alert).
 Some examples of CNS depressants are antihistamines or medicine for allergies or colds, sedatives, tranquilizers, or sleeping medicine, other prescription pain medicine or narcotics, medicine for seizures or barbiturates, muscle relaxants, or anesthetics, including some dental anesthetics.
 Check with your doctor before taking any of the medicines listed above while you are using this medicine.

 This medicine may cause some people to become dizzy, lightheaded, faint, drowsy, or less alert than they are normally.
-Make sure you know how you react to this medicine before you drive, use machines, or do anything else that could be dangerous if you are dizzy or not alert.
+Do not drive or do anything else that could be dangerous until you know how this medicine affects you.
 Getting up slowly from a lying or sitting position may also help.

 This medicine may cause a serious condition called serotonin syndrome when taken with certain medicines.
 Check with your doctor first before you take any other medicines.
 Call your doctor right away if you have a fever, confusion, restlessness, loss of coordination, or diarrhea.

-Do not stop taking this medicine without first checking with your doctor.
+If you have been using this medicine regularly for several weeks or longer, do not change your dose or suddenly stop taking this medicine without first checking with your doctor.
 Your doctor may want you to gradually reduce the amount you are using before stopping it completely.
-This may help reduce the possibility of withdrawal symptoms, such as abdominal or stomach cramps, anxiety, fever, nausea, runny nose, sweating, tremors, or trouble with sleeping.
+This may help reduce the possibility of withdrawal symptoms, such as abdominal or stomach cramps, anxiety, restlessness, fever or chills, joint pain, nausea or vomiting, loss of appetite. runny nose, sweating, tremors, or trouble with sleeping.

 Using narcotics for a long time can cause severe constipation.
 To prevent this, your doctor may direct you to take laxatives, drink a lot of fluids, or increase the amount of fiber in your diet.
 Be sure to follow the directions carefully, because continuing constipation can lead to more serious problems.